km4ack/pi-build/README.md

 # Issue Reporting - Feature Requests
 Please report issues & feature requests here https://github.com/km4ack/pi-build/issues

+# BOINC FREE

+Build a Pi has never and will not ever try to force any user to run BOINC (Berkeley Open Infrastructure for Network Computing).
+Build a pi has been always been about giving the end user a choice in the software they run.
+It is the reason Build a Pi isn't distrubuted as a pre built image.
+You have the final say in what you run on your pi.
+Install as little or as much as you choose.
+While it doesn't include as many apps as some of the pre-built images, it should give you a great base to work with and then you can add additional applications that may be important to you on top of Build a Pi.
+Want to run BOINC?
+Feel free because freedom is the basis of Build a Pi.
+The power is yours and yours alone.

 # Available Apps to Install

 #### RTC | Real Time Clock